kubevirt/user-guide/docs/operations/hotplug_interfaces.md

 ```bash
 virtctl addinterface vm-fedora --network-attachment-definition-name new-fancy-net --name dyniface1
 ```
+This will add the interface and network to the VM spec template and to the running VMI object.

 **NOTE**: You can use the `--help` parameter for more information on each parameter.